KohaAloha/are-we-flying/docs/are we flying.md

   next();
 });

-// Then, make sure html, css, and js all get served with the correct mime type: app.use( express.static("public", {
+// Then, make sure static html, css, and js content all gets served with the correct mime type: app.use( express.static("public", {
     setHeaders: (res, path, stat) => {